secrethash/secrets-app/README.md

 # Secrets Sharing App

-> :warning: **This is a completely experimental project and should not be used in production.**
+> :warning: **This is a completely experimental (proof-of-concept) project and should be used at your own risk.**

 Secret sharing application using Asymmetric Encryption (public/private key pair).
 We can create a new Key Pair and save the Public Key to a Supabase DB table.
 We can then encrypt a secret with the Public Key and decrypt it with the Private Key.

+The encryption & decryption is done using `RSA-OAEP` algorithm, for which the keys are 2048 bits long & supports asymmetric encryption.
+The application generates & accepts Private & Public Keys in `JWK` format.

-## Use Case
+## Use Case (example)

-- Sharing Username/Password with a team member over an email
+- Securely Sharing Username/Password with a team member over an email as an encrypted text
+- Sharing `.env` files with a team member over slack/teams as an encrypted text
 - Sharing sensitive information with a third party
 - Sharing sensitive information with a client